-(1) In Fiscal 2019, four of the five individual initiatives were achieved, specifically: two relating to economic value added; one relating to hiring; and one relating to expense control.
-One initiative relating to economic value added was partially achieved.
+(1) In Fiscal 2020, all five individual initiatives were achieved, specifically: four relating to economic value added and one relating to expense control.

-The Company did not modify any performance targets during Fiscal 2019 to reflect changes in the financial budgets or goals upon which the performance targets and awards were based.
+The Company did not modify any performance targets during Fiscal 2020 to reflect changes in the financial budgets or goals upon which the performance targets and awards were based.
 If the Company were to change such financial budgets in the future, however, the Compensation Committee would have discretion to adjust bonus awards accordingly where it believes it is warranted in light of the objectives of the compensation program.
 With respect to Covered Employees, however, such adjustments may only be made to lower the compensation that would otherwise be receivable.